-AG programming is an eclectic mix of presentations given by Mensans and nonmembers — interesting deep-dives into topics ranging from, quite literally, the history and cultural legacy of high heels to Renaissance art to developments in cryptocurrency.
-The ideal AG speaker session is thought-provoking, packed with interesting information, and illustrative of your personal or professional passion.
+AG programming is an eclectic mix of presentations given by Mensans and external speakers — interesting deep-dives into topics ranging from, quite literally, the history and cultural legacy of high heels to Renaissance art to developments in cryptocurrency.
+The ideal AG speaker session is thought-provoking, packed with interesting information, and illustrative of the speaker's personal or professional passion.

 Outside of speaker sessions, programming follows one of a handful of tracks, including Meet-and-Greets, games and tournaments, Leadership Development Workshops, and programming just for kids.
 Taking a look at last year’s schedule is the best way to get a feel for the types of programming you can typically expect at the AG.

 Member speaker sessions are 60-minute presentations on any topic.
 Pretty much anything (within reason) goes: watchmaking, a novel breakthrough in biochemistry, board game design, or the origin and cultural significance of the semicolon — if you care about something enough to share it with us, odds are you’ll find a group eager to learn more about it.
 The majority of speaker sessions are lead by a single speaker, but duos and panels are by no means out of the question.